KevinITS-site/KevinITS-site.github.io/another-page.md

 LIMIT 20 <br>
 </p>

-As a result, we propose a new triple with the predicate <a href= "https://dati.beniculturali.it/lodview-arco/ontology/denotative-description/hasMaterialOrTechnique.html">a-dd:hasMaterialOrTechnique</a> and the property value “pittura a tempera”, which comprehends both the material and the technique. <br>
+As a result, we propose a new triple with the predicate <a href= "https://dati.beniculturali.it/lodview-arco/ontology/denotative-description/hasMaterialOrTechnique.html">a-dd:hasMaterialOrTechnique</a> and the property value “pittura a tempera”. <br>

 <p style="background-color: LavenderBlush; padding: 5px;">
 <b>1.Triple:</b> <br>